henderea/motion-paddle/README.md

 [![Gem Version](https://badge.fury.io/rb/motion-paddle.svg)](http://badge.fury.io/rb/motion-paddle)

 Paddle for vendors: <https://vendors.paddle.com>

 You will have to vendor the Paddle framework yourself because I can't get the gem to bundle it properly.

-More info coming soon.
-In the meantime, you can see the gem in use in my MemoryTamer app <https://github.com/henderea/MemoryTamer>.
+You can see the gem in use in my MemoryTamer app <https://github.com/henderea/MemoryTamer>.

 ## Installation